reupen/aiogithub/README.md

     with GitHub(TOKEN) as api:
         user = await api.get_user('reupen')
         print(user.login)
-        # user is also a dict, so sou can see the underlying data via print(user)
+        # user is also a dict, so you can see the underlying data via print(user)

         # Get this user's repos
         repos = await user.get_repos()
-        # There's no need to worry about pagination
+        # There's no need to worry about pagination – you can simply iterate
-        # Simply iterate over list objects like this and pages will be retrieved as needed:
+        # over list objects like this and pages will be retrieved as needed:
         async for repo in repos:
             pass # Do something with each repo here